DE-cr/BSBmonCR/README.md

 Introduced with v0.4.0

-Periodic saving of both screenshots (c.f. above) and log files to a Dropbox account can be enabled in `config.h`.
+Periodic saving of both [screenshots](#screenshots-via-http) and log files to a Dropbox account can be enabled in `config.h`.
 For this function to work, read/write access permission must be granted to BSBmonCR; to achieve this, load `Get_Dropbox_token_for_BSBmonCR.html` (from the `tools` directory) in your web browser and follow the instructions.